Germany's Left party tops Thuringia election, AfD surges to second — exit polls | DW | 27.10.2019

 The Left party is forecast to take 29.5% of support in the state, which was once part of the Communist-ruled DDR.
 The far-right AfD party is predicted to take 24% of the vote, making it the second-largest party in the assembly.

-The turnout for the Thuringia polls was unusually high for the state with some 1.7 million voters, reaching 42.2% by 2 p.m. local time.
-In 2014, only 30% of voters showed up at the polls by that time.
+The turnout for the Thuringia polls was unusually high for the state with some 1.7 million voters going to the polls.
+Turnout reached 42.2% by 2 p.m. local time, marking a sharp increase when compared to the 2014 state elections in which only 30% of voters went to the polls by that time.
 Postal votes were not included in the statistics.

 The populist AfD party in Thuringia is led by Björn Höcke, who often draws attention to himself with firebrand statements.
 Höcke has notably criticized the Holocaust memorial in Berlin, describing it as a "memorial of shame."